beyonderVN/TwitterClient/README.md

-# MovieBox
+# Project 2 - *Articale Search*

-**Name of your app** shows the latest movies currently playing in theaters.
-The app utilizes the Movie Database API to display images and basic information about these movies to the user.
+**Name of your app** is an android app that allows a user to search for articles on web using simple filters.
+The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).

 Time spent: **36** hours spent in total